-2. Qualifications for Membership
+Qualifications for Membership

-Senators shall be members of the faculty who have three years or more of service and hold the rank of assistant professor or above.
-Faculty members elected to the Senate who are appointed during their term of service to positions above that of Department Chairman shall resign from their Senate seats.
+Senators shall be members of the faculty who have three years or more of service and hold the rank of assistant professor or above with the exception of the two at-large full-time college faculty representatives from the Abilene campus who must also have three years or more of service.
+Faculty members elected to the Senate who are appointed during their term of service to positions above that of department chair shall resign from their Senate seats.

-3. Term of Office
+Term of Office